lit/lit/examples/README.md

 recommended way of installing dependencies within the example project is to do it with the [install-links] (https://docs.npmjs.com/cli/v9/commands/npm-install#install-links) option set to false.
-This is the default behavior for npm v8.
-However, if you're using npm v9, you can set it by running `npm i --install-links=false` within the example project directory.
-This will create a symlink, rather than packing and installed into `node_modules` which is useful for rapidly making changes to the internal package and seeing its effects in the example project without having to reinstall.
+The example projects should contain `.npmrc` files that explicitly sets this option.
+This will create a symlink, rather than packing and installing into `node_modules` which is useful for rapidly making changes to the internal package and seeing its effects in the example project without having to reinstall.